h3rald/h3/docs/md/key-concepts.md

 };
 ```

-Essentially a module is just a function that typically is meant to run only once to define one or more message subscriptions.
+Essentially a module is just a function that typically is meant to run only once to define one or more event subscriptions.
 Modules are the place where you should handle state changes in your application.

 ### Router